cyrenajs/cyrena/README.md

 ```

 In this case, by the time the reducer will be called, the event object will be nullyfied
-by React, and React will throw an error.
-Destructuring the arguments helps to overcome this problem:
+by React, and React will throw an error related to the synthetic event.
+Destructuring
+the arguments helps to overcome this problem:

 ```jsx
 function Combobox (sources) {